Capitalism & Morality 2013

 -Ron Paul

 Power corrupts but power also makes one stupid.
 Despite that the State tries to restrict and control every aspect of our lives, given its abysmal incompetence, it is a lot weaker than most believe it to be.
-Doug Casey and Butler Shaffer think that in today’s world of phyles, major technological innovations, and increasing interconnectedness the State has lost control and is
+Doug Casey and Butler Shaffer think that in today’s world of phyles, major technological innovations, and increasing interconnectedness the State has lost control and is on its way out.

 Mr Shaffer differentiates between “liberty” and “freedom”.
 He defines “liberty” as a societal condition in which people live in an environment relatively free from involuntary transactions.
 In contrast, he defines